rundeck/rundeck/docs/en/manpages/man5/aclpolicy-v10.md

 ~~~~~~~~

 An .aclpolicy supports multiple policy definitions in the form of YAML
-documents usign the `---` separator.
+documents using the `---` separator.
 There are four elements that make a
 policy definition: `decription`, `context`, `for`, `by`.

 It's recommended that this description be short and descriptive as it appears